 Management believes that the carrying amounts of the Company's financial instruments, including accounts payable and accrued expenses, approximate fair value due to the short-term nature of those instruments.
-The Company follows the provisions of Financial Accounting Standards Board ("FASB") ASC Topic 820, "Fair Value Measurements and Disclosures" (ASC 820), for financial assets and liabilities measured on a recurring basis.
-This pronouncement defines fair value, establishes a framework for measuring fair value under U.S. GAAP and requires expanded disclosures about fair value measurements.
-The guidance requires that fair value measurements be classified in one of the following three categories:
+The Company classifies financial assets and liabilities measured on a recurring basis in one of the following three categories:

-Level 1- Unadjusted quoted prices in active markets that are accessible at the measurement date for identical, unrestricted assets, or liabilities.
+Level 1 - Unadjusted quoted prices in active markets that are accessible at the measurement date for identical, unrestricted assets, or liabilities.